yasirbhutta/yasirbhutta.github.io/windows/docs/ipconfig.md

 Goal: Check if the computer's DNS name has been re-registered successfully and troubleshoot DNS issues.

-8. Release/Renew a Specific Adapter

-Task: Release and renew the IP address for a specific network adapter.

-Command:

-ipconfig /release "<Adapter Name>" ipconfig /renew "<Adapter Name>"

-Goal: Verify that only the specified adapter has its IP configuration changed.

-9. Check for Link-Local IPv6 Address
+8. Check for Link-Local IPv6 Address

 Task: Check for the link-local IPv6 address of your machine.